Rakhine offensive (2023–present): Offensives beyond Rakhine State (January 2025–present)

 Following the capture of all but three of Rakhine State's townships by the end of 2024, the Arakan Army has since begun offensives in the Bago, Magway, and Ayeyarwady regions.
 The AA's advance in these regions could eventually expose the junta's military factories on the west bank of the Irrawaddy River to attacks.

 Magway Region

-Starting from January 11, the ethnic Arakan Army (AA) and their allies have launched an assault on Myanmar junta outposts guarding an artillery base on the Ann-Padan Road linking Rakhine State with neighboring Magway Region, according to local sources.
+Starting from January 11, 2025, AA and their allies have launched an assault on Myanmar junta outposts guarding an artillery base on the Ann-Padan Road linking Rakhine State with neighboring Magway Region.
 Clashes also broke out that day on the outposts of two Arakan Mountain villages near Goggyi, just 32 kilometers from Padan in Magwe’s Ngape Township.
 The People’s Revolution Alliance-Magway group reported attacking five junta vehicles carrying around 100 junta soldiers near Goggyi village with remote-controlled mines, killing four and wounding 13 others.
+On 28 September the group announced it captured the Gokkyi column supply base.

+In December, 2025, intense clashes has broke out along the Magway-Rakhine border as junta fights to secure it's Nat Yay Kan air base.
+The junta’s defenses are centered around Artillery Headquarters 905 in Padan.
+To defend the area, the junta deployed the entire 99th Light Infantry Division (around 2,500–3,000 junta troops) to reinforce Nat Yay Kan and prepare counterattacks.
+According to military sources, within the period of March-April, 2026, more than 30 junta soldiers during the battle of Natyekan hill base in Ngape Township have reportedly surrendered to the AA.

+Bago Region

+During 2025, the Padaung front in Bago Region saw intense clashes.
+On 27 January, AA announced it seized the Moehtitaung junta camp in theRakhine Yoma mountain range near Bago border.
+On April 2, the Brotherhood Alliance announced that the AA had captured the Nyaungyo strategic base located in west Bago.
+In late December, the group and its allied forces captured the junta’s strategic Point 666 hilltop base in the Nyaungyo area.

+On January 4, 2026, the AA commando unit unexpectedly attacked a military convoy in the Nyaung Gyo area of Padaung Township, killing about 10 soldiers, including Colonel Han Lin Aung.